9 Things Ghosting Says About You

 Ghosting is a vicious cycle that not only affects your partner but might also affect you.
 Instead of ghosting, it is advisable to have a mature and civil discussion.
 You need to allow your partner to get closure so that both of you can move on in your respective lives.

-Juhi advises, “It is always better to be upfront and honest rather than ghosting someone you love or have been romantically involved with.
+Juhi advises, “It is better to be upfront and honest rather than ghosting someone you love or have been romantically involved with.
 You can simply communicate what you are going through and make things easier and better for both the partners.”
 We can’t agree more.
-That’s the reason we have come up with 6 responses and texts to send instead of ghosting someone you love.
+That’s the reason we have come up with 6 responses you can use instead of ghosting people:

-1. “I am caught up with too many things of late.
-There are issues that need my attention on a priority basis, making it difficult for me to carry forward with you.”
+1. “I am caught up with too many things of late, making it difficult for me to make this relationship work.”
 Let your partner know that you are busy with other commitments.
-Communicate to your partner if you are finding it difficult to maintain a stable work-life balance lest they are compelled to think that you are ghosting for attention
+Communicate to your partner if you are finding it difficult to maintain a stable work-life balance instead of resorting to ghosting

-2. “I don’t feel that deep soul connection between us.
-I see no point in dragging a relationship that compromises on compatibility or love.
+2. “I don’t feel a deep soul connection between us.
+I see no point in dragging a relationship that lacks compatibility and love.
 It will be better for both of us to part ways.”
-Ghosting someone is disrespectful.
-Disregarding your partner can be hurtful for both of you.
-It is always better to acknowledge this and call it quits rather than pulling out a disappearing act
+Rejecting your partner or a romantic interest can be hurtful but it is still a lot less brutal than pulling a disappearing act

-3. “Hey, you’ve been a great partner in this relationship and I have had a really good time with you.
+3. “Hey, I have had a really good time with you.
 Thanks for giving me memories for a lifetime.
 I appreciate the person that you are but somehow I am not in a position to take things forward.”
 A little appreciation goes a long way.
 Expressing your gratitude for your partner with a little ‘thank you’ before you say ‘goodbye’ will surely lessen the pain for them

 4. “I am in a phase of life where I wish to settle down.
-I am already seeing someone more seriously and this casual dating is not working for me anymore.”
-This is one of the perfect texts to send instead of ghosting – it tells the other person that you are mindful of your relationship.
-Your priorities have changed and you have someone else in your life
+Casual dating is not working for me anymore.”
+This is one of the perfect texts to send instead of ghosting—it tells the other person that you are mindful of your relationship

-5. “I’ve had a great time with you but due to some personal stuff, I am unable to take it any further.
-Please respect my decision as I need time to work through a few matters.”
-The ill effects of ghosting someone can be telling.
-It can strip you of your mental peace.
+5. “I’ve had a great time with you but due to some personal stuff, I can’t take this any further.
+Please respect my decision as I need time to work through a few things.”
+Getting ghosted can strip a person of their mental peace.
 A simple text to send instead of ghosting can take the burden off your chest

 6. “I know we make a great couple but I don’t see myself committing yet.
 I thought I was ready to be in a serious relationship but as it turns out, I am not.”
-Admit that you are not prepared for the relationship.
-Be honest in your approach and communicate your feelings
+Admit that you are not ready for a relationship.
+Be honest in communicating your feelings

 Related Reading: 23 Best Ghosting Responses That They Will Always Remember